SAP/styleguides/clean-abap/CleanABAP.md

 ENDMETHOD:
 ```

-You can also avoid the question completely by reversing the validation
+You can avoid the question completely by reversing the validation
-and adopting Dijkstra's single-exit pattern for structured programming
+and adopting a single-return control flow

 ```ABAP
 METHOD read_customizing.